cameraui/docs/install/docker.md

 ## Hardware acceleration

 The default image (`latest`) runs detection and video processing in software.
-For better performance, pick the flavor that matches your hardware and layer its override on top of the base file.
+For acceleration, layer the override of the flavor that matches your hardware on top of the base file.

 | Flavor | Tag | Hardware acceleration | Arch |
 |---|---|---|---|